 >> APPLICANT TIP: Utilize the personal statement to explain any factors that have prohibited you from securing sufficient funds to support you while in your MBA program.

 Merit award applications are reviewed by committees comprised of representatives from the admissions team.
 Scholarships and fellowship committees will utilize the admissions application in their deliberations.
 The supplemental essay, when applicable, will be used to gather additional targeted information for specific awards.
 The criteria used to select the best recipient among qualified applicants include, but are not limited to: overall strength of the admissions application, professional goals, educational achievement, leadership skills, and embodiment of the Haas Defining Principles.
 Please note that meeting the stated criteria does not mean you are guaranteed funds; rather, it means you are eligible for consideration.
+All application deadlines are noted below and are aligned with the admission application deadlines.

 Our mission at Berkeley-Haas is to develop leaders who redefine how we do business.
 This award is for first year students only.